 Hungary- the land of Palinka, schnitzel, paprika, sweet wine, and all things fried.
 As with most countries unfamiliar to you, Hungarian cities might come with a bit of a culture shock.
-Below you’ll find a list of things you should expect upon arrival to this lovely country, whether it be Budapest, Debrecen, Miskolc, or any of the smaller towns.
+Here’s a list of things you should expect upon arrival to this lovely country, whether it be Budapest, Debrecen, Miskolc, or any of the smaller towns.

 They aren’t yelling, it’s just how they talk